 has faced growing requests for relief through an "offer in compromise,"

 which is a tax relief procedure for delinquent taxpayers.
 At the same

-time, tax specialists across the nation are working with their clients
+time, tax planners across the nation are working with their clients to

 On May 22, 2012,

 Reuters reported that in fiscal year 2011, the IRS received 59,411 new offer in